tonydelanuez/tonydelanuez.github.io/_posts/2018-12-23-What-Tech-Did-I-Learn-In-2018.md

 Inspired by [this HackerNews post](https://news.ycombinator.com/item?id=18745763), I've decided to reflect on the technologies I've learned or improved on this year.

+2018 has been a great year for learning: I finished my degrees at WashU and St. Mary's College and started my full-time career as a Site Reliability Engineer at Atlassian.
+My job enables (and requires) me to keep learning at all times as the infrastructure engineering landscape can be a scary place full of monsters for a new grad.
+Here's a bit of what I've studied from Jan - Dec.

 ### Linux:
 - Networking
 - Syscalls